 Laurier Lake is a polymictic lake, which mixes many times throughout the summer.
 Because of frequent mixing the water temperature and dissolved oxygen concentration is relatively the same throughout the lake (Figure 4).
-Water temperature peaked in mid July and a slight thermal stratification was noted at 2m.
-Laurier Lake mixed prior to the next sample date (8 August) and thermal stratification was no longer evident.
+In 2008, water temperature peaked in mid July and slight thermal stratification was noted at 1 m below the surface.
+Laurier Lake mixed completely prior to the next sample date (8 August) and thermal stratification was no longer evident; in fact the surface waters (0.1 m depth) were slightly cooler than the deeper waters on this date.
+Thermal stratification was not observed on any other sampling date.

-Dissolved oxygen (DO) concentrations were the same at all depths in June 2007 (Figure 4).
-In mid-July, DO increased slightly in surface water and at 3m depth.
-The peak DO concentration at 3m indicates a phytoplankton layer that is concentrated at the thermocline.
-DO concentrations declined at 4 m in July, at 5 m in August and 6 m in September.
-DO approached zero (e.g. anoxic) near the lake bed in September.
-The pattern of DO concentrations in July-September reflects microbial decomposition, which consumes oxygen.
-The oxygen levels in surface layers of Laurier Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO $\geq$ 5.0 mg/L).
+Dissolved oxygen (DO) concentrations were not the same at all depths in June 2008; a chemocline was present at 4 m depth (Figure 4).
+In mid-July, DO increased slightly in surface waters to 3m depth.
+The peak DO concentration at 3 m indicates a phytoplankton layer that is concentrated at the thermocline.
+DO concentrations declined at 4 m in July, and 2.5 m in August.
+A water chemistry profile was only available to 2.5 m depth in September.
+The pattern of DO concentration decreasing with depth in July-September reflects microbial decomposition, which consumes oxygen.
+The oxygen levels in all water layers of Laurier Lake were within the acceptable range for surface water quality, according to Alberta Environment guidelines (DO \geq 5.0 mg/L).

 Figure 4.
-Water temperature (°C) and dissolved oxygen (mg /L) profiles for Laurier Lake during the summer of 2007.
+Water temperature (°C) and dissolved oxygen (mg/L) profiles for Laurier Lake during the summer of 2008.